MicrosoftDocs/learn/learn-pr/azure/intro-to-containers/includes/7-exercise-deploy-docker-image-to-container-instance.md

     docker login <login-server>
     ```

-4. Upload the image to you registry in Azure Container Registry by using the `docker push` command.
+4. Upload the image to your registry in Azure Container Registry by using the `docker push` command.

     ```bash
     docker push <registry-name>.azurecr.io/reservationsystem:latest